 Prior to installing the Perforce server, perform the following steps.

-Create a user called perforce (It can be a different name if you prefer6).
+Create a user called p4admin (It can be a different name if you prefer, in which case modify the ADMINUSER entry in the mkdirs.sh script - see item 6 below).
 Set the user's home directory to /p4 on a local disk.

 Create a group called p4admin (Again, can be a different name) and make it the p4admin user's primary group.